 Internal IT BI

-Internal IT BI (information technology BI) is less common than financial and operational BI.
+Internal IT BI (information technology Business Intelligence) is less common than financial and operational BI.
 It allows us to analyze the internal use of our tools, such as the number of users and user time.
 The focus here is on how we can improve our tools and databases, and what we need to do to make our job and everyone else’s more productive.
-This BI requires all of our tools to share information, through logs, databases, files, and whatever sources can store and manage our IT BI.
+This BI requires all of our tools to share information, through logs, databases, files, and whatever sources can store and manage our IT Business Intelligence.